keijiro/SonarFx/README.md

 SonarFx
 =======

 SonarFx is a full-screen effect for Unity.
-It renders wave-like patterns on the all surfaces in the scene.
+It renders animated wave-like patterns on the all surfaces in the scene.

 ![screencast](http://keijiro.github.io/SonarFx/screencast.gif)